-Some people have multiple personal loans simultaneously, and others manage several different lines of credit at once.
-It’s possible to have a mortgage, personal loan, credit card and car loan simultaneously.
+Some people have multiple personal loans simultaneously, while others manage several different lines of credit simultaneously.
+It’s possible to simultaneously have a mortgage, personal loan, credit card and car loan.

 There's no set limit to the number of personal loans you can have at once, but this doesn't mean it's easy to access more than one loan or multiple lines of credit.

-It may be easier to take out more than one line of credit if you spread out each application.
+If you spread out each application, it may be easier to take out more than one line of credit.

-For example, it’s completely natural to apply for a mortgage a few months before taking out a personal loan or credit card.
+For example, applying for a mortgage a few months before taking out a personal loan or credit card is completely natural.

-But lenders' alarm bells may ring if you ask to borrow money multiple times within a short period of time.
-This could signal to them that you're a high-risk borrower who will struggle to pay them back.
+But lenders' alarm bells may ring if you ask to borrow money multiple times within a short period.
+This could signal that you're a high-risk borrower who will struggle to pay them back.

 The short answer is yes.
 It is possible to take out multiple personal loans with the same lender.

-However, it's extremely rare that lenders will allow you to take out a second loan alongside the first.
+However, lenders rarely allow you to take a second loan alongside the first.

-They'll usually insist that you pay off the first personal loan before applying for the second.
+They'll usually insist you pay off the first personal loan before applying for the second.

 Instead of borrowing more money from a lender you've already borrowed from, you could potentially get a personal loan from multiple banks, building societies or online lenders.

-There's a lot to consider before you take out another personal loan with a different lender.
+Before you take out another personal loan with a different lender, there's much to consider.

 When you apply for a new personal loan, the lender will look at your credit report to determine what kind of borrower you are.